Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (Im System Shipping method)

 - *Order origin*
   Click the drop-down list to select the applicable order origins(s).
 Multiple selection is possible.

 - *Template*
   Click the drop-down list to select the applicable template.

 [comment]: <> (Drop-down list options to be localised)

 - [NEW/RESET]
-Click this button to reset the Customer/supplier tab and create a new customer/supplier.
-The Create customer/supplier tab is displayed.
+  Click this button to reset the *Customer/supplier (number)* tab and create a new customer/supplier.
+The *Customer/supplier (number)* tab is closed and changes automatically to the *Create customer/supplier* tab.

 - [DELETE CUSTOMER 'number']/[DELETE SUPPLIER 'number']
   Click this button to delete the selected customer/supplier.

 - [SAVE]
-Click this button to save all changes made in the selected customer/supplier.
+  Click this button to save all changes made to the selected customer/supplier.

 ### Notes